CenturyLinkCloud/PublicKB/Release Notes/2015/2015-10-13-cloud-platform-release-notes.md

 ### Ecosystem (3)

 * __Zoomdata:__ Zoomdata enables business users to visually consume and interact with all their data in the modern enterprise.
 While specifically built for modern data sources -- including Cloudera -- Zoomdata also works with relational databases and popular cloud applications.
 Using patented Data Sharpening and Micro-query technologies, Zoomdata empowers business users to visually consume data in seconds, even across billions of rows of data.
-Zoomdata brings visual analytics to all business users -- not just data analysts -- via an intuitive user interface that can be [provisioned via blueprint on the CenturyLink platform today.](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-zoomdata-blueprint/)
+Zoomdata brings visual analytics to all business users -- not just data analysts -- via an intuitive user interface that can be [provisioned via blueprint on the Lumen platform today.](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-zoomdata-blueprint/)

 * __Heirloom Computing:__ Heirloom Computing helps business applications migrate their legacy mainframe applications into an enterprise-friendly Java model while preserving business logic, thereby reducing cost and providing integration with modern systems.
 Through patented advanced language transformation and open architecture, Heirloom software complies and translates COBOL to Java in one-step, eliminating complexity and risk without vendor lock-in.
 Java programmers on our platform are empowered to [get started with Heirloom via single-click blueprint](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-elastic-cobol/), reducing their costly dependency on mainframe skill-sets.